Atargatis: Mythology

-"From Derketo to Semiramis, I saw three generations of daughters.
-Derketo was a tall, powerful woman.
-I saw her clothed in skins with numerous straps and animals tails hanging about her.
-Her head was covered by a cap made of the feathers of birds.
-I saw her with a great train of followers, male and female, sallying forth from the neighborhood of Babylon.
-She was constantly envision, or enraged in prophesying, offering sacrifice, founding cities, or roving about.
-She and her followers drove before them scattered tribes with their herds, prophesied on the subject of good dwelling places, piled up stones some of which were immense, offered sacrifice, and practiced all kinds of wickedness.
-She drew all to herself.
-She was sometimes here, sometimes there.
-She was everywhere honored.
-She had in her old age a daughter, who played a part similar to her own.
-I saw this vision in a plain, by which was signified the origin of the abomination.
-Lastly, I saw Derketo as a fearful old woman in a city by the sea.
-She was again carrying on her sorcery by the seashore.
-She was in a state of diabolical ecstasy, and she was proclaiming to her people that she must die for them, give her life for them.
-She told them that she could remain with them no longer, but that she would be transformed into a fish and as such be always near to them.
-She gave directions for the worship to be paid her and, in presence of the assembled multitude, plunged into the sea.
-Soon after a fish arose above the waves, and the people saluted it with sacrifices and abominations of all kinds.
-Their divinations were full of mysteries, signs, etc, connected with water.
-Through Derketo's instrumentality, an entire system of idolatry arose."

 Analysis

 Ctesias's account, according to one analysis, is composed of two myths, the Derceto transformation myth, and the Semiramis birth myth, and a telling of each myth are told by a number of classical writers.

 The first myth (the Derceto metamorphosis into fish) is told, e.g., by Ovid as a Dione-Cupid myth.
 The irony is that even though Ovid explicitly mentions Derceto (Derceti) of Babylonia transforming into a fish, Ovid's version of this first myth (detailed below) is recorded in Fasti, and fails to mention the goddess in Syria (Dione) metamorphosing into fish-shape.
 The metamorphosis thereafter needs be reconstructed by consulting other sources which preserves that original ending.

 The second myth (the Semiramis birth myth) is told by various writers as an alternate version of the birth of Venus (from an egg carried ashore by fish, then hatched by doves), however, Ctesias felt compelled to "drop" the egg element according to the analysis.
 This seemed a gratuitous ("incredible") excision to the analyst, given that Venus's birth from an ocean-found egg was not a far cry from the familiar version of the Aphrodite/Venus's genesis out of water (sea-foam).